KxSystems/docs/docs/ref/dotz.md

 ---
-title: the .z namespace | Reference | KDB-X and q documentation
+title: the .z namespace | Reference | kdb+ and q documentation
 description: The .z namespace contains objects that return or set system information, and callbacks for IPC.
 last_updated: January 2026
 author: KX Systems, Inc., a subsidiary of KX Software Limited
-keywords: callbacks, environment, KDB-X, q
+keywords: callbacks, environment, kdb+, q
 ---
 # The `.z` namespace